SoftwareQuTech/qoala-mlir/docs/architecture/irs.md

 ## Single-pass shortcuts

-Two convenience passes wrap whole stages:

-- `lower-qoala-hir-to-mir` — runs the full HIR→MIR conversion.
-- `lower-qoala-mir-to-lir` — runs the full MIR→LIR conversion (functionize + lower-qmem-to-lower-dialects).
-Options of inner passes are exposed as pass options of this wrapper, e.g. `--lower-qoala-mir-to-lir=use-simple-functionize=true,max-ops-per-group=5`.

-Note: when invoking a pass option from `qoala-opt`, you need to specify the option **inside** the pass argument, not as a separate flag.
-For example, `--lower-qoala-mir-to-lir=use-online-scheduler=true` works, but `--lower-qoala-mir-to-lir --use-online-scheduler=true` does not.
+Two convenience passes wrap whole conversion stages. `lower-qoala-hir-to-mir` runs the full HIR→MIR conversion as a single pass; `lower-qoala-mir-to-lir` does the same for MIR→LIR, internally sequencing `functionize`, the dialect mapping, and the precedence-annotation pass.
+Options of the inner passes are exposed as pass options of the wrapper: for instance, `--lower-qoala-mir-to-lir=use-simple-functionize=true,max-ops-per-group=5` forwards both options to the inner `functionize` pass.
+Note that when invoking a pass option from `qoala-opt` you need to specify the option *inside* the pass argument — `--lower-qoala-mir-to-lir=use-online-scheduler=true` works, but `--lower-qoala-mir-to-lir --use-online-scheduler=true` does not.